Zucchini Muffins

 Healthy zucchini muffins on marble background

 • Freeze some for later.
-Stored in an airtight container at room temperature, these zucchini muffins will keep well for about 3 days.
+Stored in an airtight container at room temperature, these easy zucchini muffins will keep well for about 3 days.
 If you want to have them around for longer than that, I recommend storing them in the freezer.
 Thaw frozen muffins overnight in the fridge, or pop them in the microwave for about 30 seconds.
 I love to keep a stash on hand for quick breakfasts on busy mornings!

 • Change up the mix-ins.
 Not a fan of walnuts?
 That’s ok!
-Replace them with chopped pecans, dried cranberries, or chocolate chips.
+Replace them with chopped pecans, dried cranberries, raisins, or chocolate chips.

 Zucchini muffins recipe